gravitational/gravity/docs/testplan.md

 - [ ] Install a 1-node cluster of previous LTS version.
 - [ ] Upgrade the cluster to the current version.
+  - [ ] Verify that after customizing the log forwarder resource, changes survive the upgrade.
 - [ ] Join another node to the cluster.
   - [ ] Verify the node joined successfully.